aiven/aiven-docs/docs/products/opensearch/reference/plugins.md

 **OpenSearch observability**.
 :::

-### Can\'t find the plugin you need?
+### Can't find the plugin you need?

-If you need a plugin but don\'t see it here, submit your request through our [Aiven Ideas](https://ideas.aiven.io/) portal.
+If you need a plugin but don't see it here, submit your request through our [Aiven Ideas](https://ideas.aiven.io/) portal.
 We\'re always looking to expand our offerings, and your feedback and ideas are important in shaping the future updates of our product.